National Register of Historic Places listings in Northwest Philadelphia

 This is a list of the National Register of Historic Places listings in Northwest Philadelphia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Northwest Philadelphia, Pennsylvania, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 597 properties and districts listed on the National Register in Philadelphia, including 67 National Historic Landmarks.
-Northwest Philadelphia includes 76 of these properties and districts, including 6 National Historic Landmarks; the city's remaining properties and districts are listed elsewhere.
+There are more than 600 properties and districts listed on the National Register in Philadelphia, including 67 National Historic Landmarks.
+Northwest Philadelphia includes 80 of these properties and districts, including 6 National Historic Landmarks; the city's remaining properties and districts are listed elsewhere.
 One site is split between Northwest Philadelphia and other parts of the city, and is thus included on multiple lists.